 Traditional mass media channels (TV, radio, and press) are not where respondents go to discover new music.
 The top sources of new music discovery were split between traditional channels (Friends / family and live shows) and new channels YouTube, Facebook, Spotify and music blogs.
 How will that change, if at all in 2018?

-Win a free PAYG management session and guide worth £45
+Win a free marketing training session and 50 page guide worth £45